Welsh syntax: Nominal syntax

 Genitive relationships are expressed by apposition.
 The genitive in Welsh is formed by putting two noun phrases next to each other, the possessor coming second.
-So English The cat's mother, or mother of the cat, corresponds to Welsh mam y gath – literally, 'mother the cat'; 'the project manager's phone number' is rhif ffôn rheolwr y prosiect – literally, 'number phone manager the project'.
+So English The cat's mother, or mother of the cat, corresponds to Welsh mam y gathliterally, 'mother the cat'; 'the project manager's phone number' is rhif ffôn rheolwr y prosiectliterally, 'number phone manager the project'.
 Only the last noun in a genitive sequence can take the definite article.

 Verbal syntax

 Syntax with bod

 Bod "be" is used for a number of constructions, including equating two noun phrases, using adjectives predicatively, and forming a wide range of grammatical tenses.

 Noun and adjective complements

-One way to equate noun phrases is to use what Gareth King calls "identification" forms of bod, with the word order NP_{1} – bod – NP_{2}.
+One way to equate noun phrases is to use what Gareth King calls "identification" forms of bod, with the word order NP_{1}bodNP_{2}.